The Gallbladder and Gallstones: Problems and Possible Treatments

 The body may be able to deal with small gallstones that leave the gallbladder by itself.
 These gallstones move with the bile into the duodenum.
 From here, the stones travel through the rest of the small intestine, into the large intestine, and then out of the body in the feces.
 Larger gallstones or gallstones that block passageways are more problematic.

-There are some nonsurgical methods to treat gallstones, but unfortunately they aren't very effective.
+There are some nonsurgical methods to treat gallstones, but unfortunately they don't seem to be very effective.
 If they do work gallstones often reappear in the future.
 One of these methods is the ingestion of bile acids.
 Ursodiol (also known as ursodeoxycholic acid) is a bile acid prescribed to break up cholesterol gallstones.
 Ursodiol works best with small stones.
 However, it needs to be taken for months before it starts to work and may need to be taken for up to two years.
 For fifty percent of patients, gallstones reappear within five years of stopping the ursodiol treatment.

 Extracorporeal shock wave lithotripsy (ESWL) is the use of high energy sound waves to break up gallstones.
 It works best with small, single stones.
 Lithotripsy is not used very much nowadays.
 It can cause serious side effects, such as broken fragments of gallstones from the gallbladder becoming trapped in bile ducts.
 There is also a high risk of gallstone recurrence.